-An independent, pragmatic performance of a speech act performed by at least two groups of native speakers in their respective L1 is compared in a cross-cultural pragmatic study (Li & Zheng, 2006).
+An independent, pragmatic performance of a speech act performed by at least two groups of native speakers in their respective L1 is compared in a cross-cultural pragmatic study (Li and Zheng, 2006).
 Factors that influence the severity of Chinese and American University Students.
-A study published in Foreign Language Teaching and Research examined the elements that determine the severity of complaints made by native speakers of Chinese and native speakers of American English, such as education, age, and gender of the speaker (Li & Zheng, 2006).
+Foreign language Teaching and Research, 38(1), 56-60.
+(2006) looked at the elements that determine the severity of complaints made by native speakers of Chinese and native speakers of American English (such as education, age, and gender of the speaker).
 Three groups of native Chinese speakers and a group of American students were asked to respond to a three-scenario situation with a view to social distance and social power using the Discourse-Completion Tasks' (D.C.T.) questionnaire.
 The first group consisted of 41 undergraduate students (14 males, 27 females), and the second group was 30 M.A. students (24 males, 6 females), while the third group had 30 PhD students (20 males, 10 females).
 The fourth group comprised 52 American students (18 males, 34 females).
-The data were evaluated using the five-level severity system proposed by Olshtain and Weinbach (1987).
+The data were evaluated using Olshtain and Weinbach (1987) proposed five-level severity system.
 According to the findings, the four groups tended to use expressions of irritation or disapproval, verbal complaint and accusation, and warnings.
 In the first and third instances, Chinese undergraduates and M.A. students were not substantially different from the American group; however, the Chinese doctoral students differed considerably from the American group.
 The data also demonstrated that the younger the respondent, the more serious their complaints were and the higher their expectations of others.
 No significant difference was found in gender.

 As shown in the literature, only a few studies have explored complaints by hotel guests in the local context.
 Hence, the present study examines the rhetorical moves in complaints and the type of strategies employed when lodging complaints online on social media.